turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * And of course, don't forget about the #job-hunt channel on Slack

 **Slide #20:**
-**Facilitator shares:** Utilize

 #### Search by...outreach & social media
-In addition to finding the right posting, remember that the next step is to find a face at the company to connect with.
+**Facilitator shares:** In addition to finding the right posting, remember that the next step is to find a face at the company to connect with.
 LinkedIn will be your go-to site for this, but a great way to continue the research into places you want to work that are aligned with your goals is by building your network.
 Below are some suggestions for groups to utilize for this purpose:

 * [Meetup](http://www.meetup.com/)
    * Tips: Search for groups local to the area you’re interested in working and in topics that you're interested in pursuing (i.e. Ruby, JavaScript, etc.).
 Be sure to select "Groups" (not "Calendar").
 On the group page, there are two things that will be very useful to your job search: